boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 .. note::

     If you don't have a docker registry to store images in, you can `deploy one locally`_.
-Note that if you don't add a signed ssl certificate you need to add your registry's IP and port to your Docker daemon's list of trusted registries.
+If you go this route, set ``application_image_repository`` to ``127.0.0.1:5000`` or the IP address of the container, depending on how you're running Jenkins.
+Note that if you don't add a signed ssl certificate to your registry you'll need to add your registry's IP and port to your Docker daemon's list of trusted registries.

 .. _deploy one locally: https://docs.docker.com/registry/deploying/